Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Introduction

 {\bf Our contribution.} This paper proves the above conjectures for the SBP model (sharp threshold, contiguity and strong freezing).
 Furthermore, it derives these results by obtaining an explicit characterization of the partition function, showing that the number of solutions normalized by its expectation tends in distribution to a lognormal distribution whose moments are characterized: for any $\alpha$ below an explicit threshold,

 where $\mu(\kappa),\sigma^2(\kappa)$ are given in Section \ref{ss:maintheorem}.
-Our results work under a numerical hypothesis defined below, same as the one in \cite{aubin2019storage}.
 We expect these methods to be more widely applicable to a range of dense constraint satisfaction problems.

-{\bf Parallel work.} While writing this paper, we became aware of the recent concurrent work \cite{perkins2021frozen}, which shows that the partition function of the symmetric perceptron concentrates on an exponential scale, using an inductive argument as constraints are added.
-This is sufficient to imply the sharp threshold and freezing conjectures, but leaves open the contiguity conjecture and the lognormal limit characterization, which are established here by characterizing the distribution of the partition function using a counter-part of the small graph conditioning method.
+While writing this paper, we became aware of the recent work \cite{perkins2021frozen}, which shows that the partition function of the symmetric perceptron concentrates on an exponential scale, using an inductive argument as constraints are added, and contingent on an analytical assumption about a real-valued function.
+This is sufficient to imply the sharp threshold and freezing conjectures (contingent to the assumption), but leaves open the contiguity conjecture and the lognormal limit characterization, which are established here by characterizing the distribution of the partition function using a counter-part of the small graph conditioning method.
+We further establish the analytical assumption to obtain unconditional results.